 Not all that glitters is gold.

+Interestingly enough, an expensive price tag doesn’t necessarily indicate that a hotel will be clean.
+Knowing what I know about resorts from my time working in one, I cannot emphasize this enough.
+The expense of maintaining a resort compared to a budget accommodation is astronomical, with larger rooms to maintain, a spa and restaurant to staff, and extensive grounds to upkeep.
+It is easy to see how a lean season for a resort might mean corners end up getting cut in housekeeping or maintenance.
+A small 2016 study conducted by TravelMath actually found that budget-friendly accommodations were cleaner than luxury accommodations.
+They swabbed surfaces throughout hotel rooms, like the bathroom counter, the phone, and the remote control, and tested those swabs for germs to determine the number of CFUs, or colony forming units of bacteria, were present.
+The results might make you squeamish.
 The bathroom counters in rooms of all star ratings tested for an average of 1,288,817 CFUs.
 Four-star hotels had the highest average bathroom-counter CFU count, with an average of 2,534,773 CFUs.
 Moving on to the remote control, scientists found an average of 232,733 CFUs per square inch on the remote controls in three-star hotels.
 In the five-star hotels, the number is downright scary, with an average of 2,002,300 CFUs per square inch.
 That’s enough to inspire a large investment in Clorox wipes.

 Beyond the Basics: Amenities